All Episodes

 Isn't it amazing, though, Christian?

-Here's a guy who's I've never seen a guy so afraid of words.
+Here's a guy who is, I've never seen a guy so afraid of words.

 I have never seen, and he's not alone on the left, but I've never seen a man so afraid of words as Barack Obama.

-Right after he said he was not uh a Democrat going for the women vote.
+Right after he said he was not a Democrat going for the women's vote, he had an audience full of news reporters who are male and women.

-It's just when you when you're when you listen to Rush, and when you see what's going on, then you can put so many more pieces of the puzzle together.
+It's just when you listen to Rush and when you see what's going on, then you can put so many more pieces of the puzzle together.

 There's just so many things in this press conference that just set me off.

-Um I know you don't talk about this much, but what you're dealing with so effectively, Rush, is you're countering every day, not just Democrats, but you're you're countering the spirit of Antichrist.
+There's also, you know, I know you don't talk about this much, but what you're dealing with and so effectively, Rush, is you're countering every day not just Democrats, but you're countering the spirit of Antichrist.

-Um being the abortion president who who forces people against their conscience to pay for other people's abortion isn't decent.
+Being the abortion president who forces people against their conscience to pay for other people's abortion is indecent.

-I just this election is coming after so crucial.
+This election is coming up is so crucial.

-Just stay on guard and uh be the watchman on the wall, Rush, and you're fighting the spirit of antichrist.
+Just stay on guard and be the watchman on the wall, Rush.

-Yes, redistribution of wealth redistribution of wealth and fantasized, government controlling everything, um clamoring against Christianity, and everybody else has rights and Muslims but not Christians.
+Just redistribution of wealth, infanticide, government controlling everything, clamoring against Christianity, and everybody else has rights, and Muslims, but not Christians.

 You're doing a great job, and you're right.